Frequently Asked Questions

 Is there financial aid or a discount for additional children?

 We are very happy to be able to provide financial aid to roughly 50% of our families.
 We recognize that choosing private education is costly, especially when you have multiple children!
-Our financial aid form is simple and allows you to tell us what you are able to afford.
 The Board is as generous as possible when awarding aid.

-We do not offer discounts for multiple children.
+Each family budget is unique.
+We do not offer stock discounts for multiple children.
 Instead, the discount comes in the form of aid, and multiple children are absolutely taken into account.
 We believe this is the best way to tailor your financial aid award to your individual family situation.
-Each family budget is unique.

 How are tuition costs determined?